mmieskon/nvim/README.md

 ### TODO

-* Add code completion and snippets
+* Check dependencies of all plugins and make a better file structure